antimof/UxPlay/README.md

      The window title does not show  the Airplay server name, but it is visible to screen-sharing apps (e.g., Zoom).

-   * On macOS, The option -t _timeout_ cannot be used because if the GStreamer pipeline is destroyed while the mirror window is still open,  a segfault occurs (this is an issue with the GStreamer plugins, not UxPlay).
-A similar issue may occur if the (OpenGL) video window does not close after a client sends the "Stop Mirroring" signal, leading to a segfault when a new connection is made.
-If you have this problem, use the no-close option "``uxplay -nc``", which leaves the window open.
+   * On macOS, The option -t _timeout_ is currently suppressed, and the option -nc is always used, whether or not it is selected.
+     This is a workaround until a problem with GStreamer videosinks on macOS is fixed: if the GStreamer pipeline is destroyed while the mirror window is still open,  a segfault occurs.

    * Also,  the resolution settings "-s wxh" do not affect the (small) initial OpenGL  mirror window size, but the window can be expanded using the mouse or trackpad.